616/632

 There is extremely limited value in using this module, even when you are using Fastly and having a relatively high cache lifetime of 1 month and 4 days.

-In order to get maximum points, you must have the module page_cache
+To get maximum points, you must have the module page_cache disabled.

 See Drupal's documentation on the Internal Page Cache module.
 Also, Wim Leers wrote a really awesome blog post on the release of this module with important background.